-Signs that it’s becoming compulsive or obsessive are when it’s occurring more frequently than usual (more than what you’ve observed in the past) or when your dog is wounding himself or herself – especially if there’s any hair loss, scabs, raw or bleeding skin or “hot spots” (red, wet inflamed sores that’s caused by from persistent chewing, licking, scratching or rubbing) caused from the self-trauma.
+Signs that it’s becoming compulsive or obsessive are when it’s occurring more frequently than usual (more than what you’ve observed in the past) or when your dog is wounding themselves – especially if there’s any hair loss, scabs, raw or bleeding skin or “hot spots” (red, wet inflamed sores that’s caused by from persistent chewing, licking, scratching or rubbing) caused from the self-trauma.

 Other signs of excessive itching (pruritus) are: